duanby/i-FWER/README.md

 sim_dat.R:   simulated data

-reproduce.R: reproduce plots in paper
+reproduce.R: reproduce experiments in the paper

 ## Dependencies
 The code was tested on macOS using R (version 3.6.0) and the following packages: